 I have obtained extensive training in membrane biology throughout my graduate and postdoctoral studies.
-During that time, I have developed expertise and skillsets that are directly related to my program, which is centered on designing lipid nanoparticles to probe and reprogram membrane biology.
-First, I employed an elegant design of lipid nanoparticles known as nanodiscs to interrogate membrane protein complexes using an array of biochemical techniques (Bao & Duong, Plos One 2012; Bao & Duong, JBC 2013; Bao & Duong, JBC 2014; Bao & Duong, JBC 2015).
+During that time, I have developed expertise and skillsets that are directly related to my research program, which is centered on designing lipid nanoparticles to probe and reprogram membrane biology.
+First, I employed an elegant design of lipid nanoparticles known as nanodiscs to interrogate membrane protein complexes using an array of biochemical techniques (Bao & Duong, Plos One 2012: Bao & Duong, JBC 2013: Bao & Duong, JBC 2014; Bao & Duong, JBC 2015).
 Second, I provided novel insights into the molecular mechanism of vesicle exocytosis (Bao et al., NSMB 2016; Bao & Das et al., Nature 2018; Das & Bao et al., Nat Commun 2020), using biochemical reconstitution, cell biology, protein engineering, and single-molecule biophysics.
 In my lab, we seek to develop biochemical and genetic tools that would transform basic and translational research of membrane biology.
-Specifically, the overarching goal of our current focus is to expand the function and geometry of lipid nanoparticles to advance mechanistic understandings of membrane proteins and control human diseases through steering immunity (Bao et al., 2021 Commun Biol; Zhang et al., 2021 Nat Commun; Ren et al., 2022 Commun Biol; Courtney et al., 2022 NSMB).
-My lab is currently supported by the NIH Director's New Innovator Award to develop next-generation nanodiscs for structural and functional studies of membrane proteins (DP2GM140920).
+Specifically, the overarching goal of our research is to expand the structure and function of lipid nanoparticles (LNPs) to advance mechanistic understandings of membrane proteins and control human diseases through steering immunity.
+Currently, my lab is supported by NIH to develop next-generation nanodiscs for research and therapeutic applications of membrane biology involved in synaptic transmission, neurodegenerative and infectious diseases (DP2GM140920 and R21AG078699).
+During the past few years, we have created a new set of enabling nanodisc tools that are highly useful for probing the molecular mechanism of membrane proteins (Bao et al., 2021 Commun Biol; Zhang et al., 2021 Nat Commun; Ren et al., 2022 Commun Biol; Courtney et al., 2022 NSMB; Xiong et al., 2022 Cell).